Notes

 Bags of quicklime.
 Bags of fertilizer.
 Shovel.
 Bags of seeds.
 Powdered insecticide.

-- In one lies a brass key to 1.2.
-In the other, there is a biting bed-knob spider (succeed Perception against surprise -4 or suffer 1 poison stress, unless hand armored.)
+- Trap: In one lies a brass key to 1.2 | front hall.
+In the other, there is a biting bed-knob spider.
+Succeed Perception −4 vs against surprise or suffer 1 poison stress, unless hand armored.

 1.2 | front hall